bentoml/BentoML/docs/source/quickstart.rst

 -----------

 We begin by saving a trained model instance to BentoML's local :ref:`model store <bento-management-page>`.
+The local model store is used to version your models as well as control which models are packaged with your bento.

-If models you wish to use are already saved to disk, they can also be added to BentoML with the :ref:`import APIs <bento-management-page>`.
+If the models you wish to use are already saved to disk or available in a cloud repository, they can also be added to BentoML with the
+:ref:`import APIs <bento-management-page>`.

 .. code-block:: python